u1i/t2m/README.md

 A simple, elegant web tool that converts tables from Excel, Word, and web pages into clean, properly formatted Markdown tables.

+## 📚 Data Archaeological Excavation Tool

+This tool helps you convert proprietary data formats into open, accessible formats.
+You'll probably use AI to digest this information—that's great!
+Just remember to always check the homework of whatever your AI comes up with.

 ## ✨ Features

 - **Line Break Handling** - Automatically removes line breaks within cells (a common issue with other converters)